 There are so many laudable features on the 14DXPRO that it’s hard to know where to start.
 So let’s just say it’s a workhorse that should be mandatory equipment in any woodworking shop.
 Why?
 Because the robust cast iron frame stays where you put it, the dual speed 1.25 HP motor is great for medium to large sized jobs and the resaw capacity of 12 inches is ideal for hardwood flooring.

 This 14-inch band saw is serious equipment for serious professionals who need picture perfect cuts every time.
 There’s an easy-view blade tracking window for safety’s sake, an enclosed stand with a storage shelf for related items and the whole thing comes wrapped in a nice, tidy 5-year warranty.
-If you need to sharpen this band saw, check out our guide to the best random orbital sanders.
+If you need to sharpen this band saw, check out our guide to the best reciprocating saws.

 Dual speed motor.